carmen-timpau/BBO-Capstone-Project/README.md

 🛠️ <ins> **Current Project Status:** </ins>

-The project is in active development as part of the 6-month Professional Certification in Machine Learning & AI joint programme at Imperial College London and will be finalised in late August 2026.
+The project is in active development as part of the 6-month _Professional Certificate in Machine Learning & Artificial Intelligence_ joint programme at Imperial College London and will be finalised in late August 2026.

 * **Current State:** Functional research code logged in `research_log/`; Ongoing Bayesian Optimisation research.